-There are a number of reasons why the comparison is unfair.
+There are several reasons the comparison is unfair.
 First, not all back injuries are created the same.
 Tiger had a microdiscectomy for a pinched nerve.
-That is light years from, say, a herniated disc suffered by great trauma.
-But some jurors view back surgery as back surgery regardless of the severity of the injury.
-Second, Tiger is a professional athlete who dedicates his life to keeping his body in the best possible shape.
+That is light-years from, say, a herniated disc suffered by great trauma.
+But some jurors view back surgery as back surgery, regardless of the severity of the injury.
+Second, Tiger is a professional athlete who dedicates his life to keeping his body in the best shape.
 Tiger won’t even share his workout secrets.
 He will also get stunning medical care.
-The best doctors and ridiculous amounts of medical attention you and I would never see.
+The best doctors, and ridiculous amounts of medical attention you and I would never see.
 Finally, Tiger’s getting surgery in the first place is probably something you and I never would have gotten in the first place.
 Why?
-First, we are not violently swinging a golf club at pretty much the speed of light.
-So I can probably still workout and work around the same injury that Tiger needs to get taken care of so he can perform on a world-class level.
+First, we are not violently swinging a golf club at the speed of light.
+So I can probably still work out and work around the same injury that Tiger needs to get taken care of so he can perform on a world-class level.

 The Media Does Nothing But Hurt Victims

 Unintentionally, the media makes life hard on personal injury victims.
 The biggest problem is celebrities.
 For everyday people, a lawsuit is a big deal.
-It is not something used to solve minor difference.
+It is not something used to solve a minor difference.
 It is the weapon you use when all other efforts to resolve a dispute fail.
-I’m speaking in broad generalities, of course, some people want to file a lawsuit at the drop of a hat.
+I’m speaking in broad generalities, of course, some people want to sue at the drop of a hat.
 (Here’s a good example.)
 But this is the small, albeit vocal, minority of us.